 Financial Protection and Asset Management

 Pre-prenuptial agreements provide financial protection by clearly defining asset ownership.
 They help manage assets brought into the marriage, safeguarding them from becoming community property.
-This includes real estate, saving accounts, and investments acquired individually before marriage.
+This includes real estate, savings accounts, and investments acquired individually before marriage.
 Additionally, these agreements address the division of properties acquired jointly.
 Both parties can outline who will own businesses or retirement accounts and under what conditions assets will be divided if they divorce.
 Full disclosure of assets and debts ensures transparency, which builds trust and mutual understanding.

 Impact on Divorce Proceedings